Eadgyth/Programming-Editor/README.md

 <img src="Screenshots/SimpleEditorView.png" width="400"/>
 <p>
 REQUIREMENTS FOR TESTING<br>
-Running the program requires JAVA 8 (JRE 8).
-Modification to use Java 9 is the next task.
+Running the program requires Java 8 (JRE and JDK).
+Java 9 was tried but did not work ok graphically.
+Also, compiling java code from within the program did not work with Java 9 unless the program was started from the cmd (tested under Windows 10).
 <p>
 The program must be found in the same folder as the two .properties files and the Resources folder, just like found in the 'EadgythProgram' folder in this repository.<p>